-Australia Pacific Liquefied Natural Gas (Australia Pacific LNG) is a joint venture between Origin Energy, ConocoPhillips and Sinopec which proposes to develop a world scale, long-term coal seam gas (CSG) to LNG project in Queensland.
-The entire Project has a 30 year completion timeframe, which includes the following objectives:
+Australia Pacific Liquefied Natural Gas (Australia Pacific LNG) is a joint venture between Origin Energy, ConocoPhillips and Sinopec which develops a world scale, long-term coal seam gas (CSG) to LNG project in Queensland.
+The Project commenced in 2011 and has a 30 year completion timeframe.
+An LNG facility has been constructed on Curtis Island near Gladstone, which is connected to the gas fields by a main gas transmission pipeline (approximately 450km).
+The remaining scope includes progressive development of gas fields in the Surat Basin in southern Queensland with up to 10,000 CSG wells authorised under environmental approvals.